Nutaboy/portfolio/content/docs/networking/_index.md

 <input type="checkbox"> Understand DNS

-<input type="checkbox"> Hand some fun
+<input type="checkbox"> Have some fun

 <input type="checkbox"> Give feedback to improve the course

 I hope you will enjoy the material and learn some cool new stuff.
-It is still work in progress so if there should be something not understandable don't hesitate to contact me.
-So i wish you happy learning.
+It is still a work in progress, so, if there is any question, don't hesitate to contact me.
+So I wish you happy learning.